fbpx

 How will I get my results?

-If you are a self-referred or private patient the results will be emailed to the doctor that referred you or that we recommended to you.
+If you are a self-referred or private patient the results will be emailed to theyourself and/or the doctor that referred you or that we recommended to you.
 If you are an NHS patient, please contact the hospital that referred you for the results.

 ABOUT THE TEST PROCESS